Soniaprogram/Amazon_Vine_Analysis/README.md

 ## Summary
-In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.

 It seems as though 51.1% of the Vine reviews were 5-stars which is greater than the non-Vine 5-star review percentage of 38.7%.
 Paid members seemed more likely to provide a 5-star review, which also might explain why they purchased a paid membership in the first place.
 In order to further explore this bias, I would look into how long the Vine users have been members of this service vs how long the non-Vine users have been members of this service as well.
-It would also be beneficial to look at the average/mean number of stars for both Vine and non-Vine reviews.
+It would also be beneficial to use the dataset to look at the average/mean number of stars for both Vine and non-Vine reviews.